Memphis Players to Watch Against Florida Atlantic - First Round

 Elijah McCadden is averaging 7.6 points, 1.4 assists and 4.1 rebounds per game.

-Alex Lomax averages 6.9 points, 3.2 rebounds and 3.3 assists per game.
-Defensively, he averages 2.4 steals and 0.1 blocked shots.
+Alex Lomax puts up 6.9 points, 3.2 rebounds and 3.3 assists per contest.
+Defensively, he puts up 2.4 steals and 0.1 blocked shots.

 Memphis Top Performers (Last 10 Games)